 Combat is generally initiated by the action of a player or enemy character.
 Thereafter, combat is executed in rounds.

-Player characters who wish to take a quick turn go first, in any order they agree among them.
+Player characters who wish to take a fast turn go first, in any order they agree among them.
 If there is disagreement, the character with the highest Agility score goes first.
 Then, enemies who wish to take a quick turn, act.

 Next, all remaining player characters take their regular turns—with their full 2 actions—in any order, and finally the remaining enemies—if any—take their regular turns.